-Alongside the structured learning and development curriculum, Macquarie recognises and encourages the developmental benefits of wider community engagement by staff.
+Alongside the structured learning and development curriculum, we recognise and encourage the developmental benefits of wider community engagement by staff.
 Involvement of staff in this through the Macquarie Group Foundation and other channels is widely communicated and encouraged.

 Regular appraisals, including goal setting and ongoing career development, are a key part of performance measurement and support Macquarie's merit based culture.
-As well as encouraging regular and ongoing feedback with managers, Macquarie requires all staff to have at least one formal annual appraisal session with their manager.
+As well as encouraging regular and ongoing feedback with managers, we require all staff to have at least one formal appraisal discussion with their manager.
 During these appraisals, staff are encouraged to raise, discuss and respond to matters relating to training, further education and development of leadership capabilities.
 A Group-wide performance management system is used to document all performance and development related discussions.
 Customised online and classroom training is also available to all managers and staff to ensure they get the support needed to complete these activities effectively.

 We support our people to realise their full potential, we encourage innovation and we reward achievement within a framework of personal responsibility.
 Our ongoing commitment to our people ensures we remain innovative, sustainable and continue to meet the evolving needs of our clients.
 Through the Macquarie Group Foundation we actively support our staff in pursuing their own community interests and encourage involvement at a grass-roots level.

 Sustainability in direct operations